How Bail Bonds Work in Nevada – Learn How To Get out of Las Vegas Jail Faster

 How much is a bail bond in Las Vegas?

 Cash bond amounts set by the Clark County court can be massive and unaffordable to most defendant and their families.
-If you can’t afford to pay the full bail amount, using a bail bondsman will save you up to 90% off cash bail.
+If you can’t afford to pay the full bail amount, using a bail bondsman could save you up to 85% off cash bail.
 If your bail is $50,000, you would pay the bondsman $5,000 – $6,500 to bail you out.
 This fee is called the “premium” and is nonrefundable.

 Can you pay bail online in Las Vegas?